-I was Co-Artistic Director of Lîla Dance for 10 years, working collaboratively with Abi and Carrie, on some truly beautiful and meaningful works which I will forever be proud of.
-Some of my other collaborations for dance and theatre include, Commotion Dance, Ieva Kuniskis, Joli Vyann, La Petite Mort Theatre, Floods of Ink, Tim Casson, Stopgap Dance, Yael Flexer & Nic Sandiland, The Ballet Boyz, Bootworks Theatre Collective, The Mayakaras, Platform-K, Micadanses, Indepen-dance, Aya Kobayashi, Ludus Dance, KJ L Mortimer, and Jerrel Jackson Dance Company.
+They were Co-Artistic Director of Lîla Dance, working collaboratively with Abi and Carrie, on some truly beautiful and meaningful works which they will forever be proud of.
+Some of their other collaborations for dance and theatre include, Commotion Dance, Ieva Kuniskis, Joli Vyann, La Petite Mort Theatre, Floods of Ink, Tim Casson, Stopgap Dance, Yael Flexer & Nic Sandiland, The Ballet Boyz, Bootworks Theatre Collective, The Mayakaras, Platform-K, Micadanses, Indepen-dance, Aya Kobayashi, Ludus Dance, KJ L Mortimer, and Jerrel Jackson Dance Company.

-I believe my ability to mix recordings of everyday sounds and real instruments into my work is what sets me apart from other composers and sound designers.
-My work, whether it’s a soundtrack for a show or an installation, always aims to transport the audience so that they really feel like they are in a fictional world, even if that world is abstract or electronic.
-The use of familiar sounds in sometimes unfamiliar ways has become my trademark sound design.
+Their ability to mix recordings of everyday sounds and real instruments into their sound work is what sets them apart from other composers and sound designers.
+Their work, whether it’s a soundtrack for a show or an installation, always aims to transport the audience so that they really feel like they are in a fictional world, even if that world is abstract or electronic.
+The use of familiar sounds in sometimes unfamiliar ways has become their trademark sound design.

-If you are looking for some music or sounds, or want to discuss some ideas with me, then I would love to hear from you.
+If you’d like to discuss some ideas with me, then I would love to hear from you.
 You can email me at dougieevans[at]gmail.com

 “The drama is punctuated beautifully with Dougie Evans’s soundscapes − here the sound of outside traffic and there, the pull of a dreamy, surreal blend of effects.”